Fenre1/PCM/README.md

 # Defaults & Recommendations
 - **Initial clustering**:
   - Use k-means with *k* set to about 10× the expected number of clusters.
 Overclustering helps PCM better optimize the clustering results.
+  - Works with any clustering algorithm for initialization, but was mostly tested with k-means.
   - PCM can be used without initial clustering, but is then fairly slow and not as good as k-means + PCM.
 - **Recommended initial thresholds**:
   - sim_threshold = 0.6